Selecting time-series hyperparameters with the artificial jackknife: Introduction

 \section{Introduction}

 Using large datasets with standard predictive models is not straightforward.
 There is often a proliferation of parameters, high estimation uncertainty and the tendency of over-fitting in-sample, but performing poorly out-of-sample.
-This so-called ``curse of dimensionality'' is often dealt by regularising statistical models with a collection of tuning parameters.
+This so-called curse of dimensionality is often handled regularising statistical models with a collection of tuning parameters.
 Since the latter are often determined before the estimation process takes place, they are denoted as hyperparameters.
 This paper proposes a systematic approach for selecting them in the case of time-series data.

-There is a large number of techniques for high-dimensional prediction problems.
-Classical methods include ridge \citep{hoerl1970ridge}, LASSO \citep{tibshirani1996regression} and the elastic-net \citep{zou2005regularization} regressions.
+There is a large number of techniques for prediction problems.
+Classical methods include ridge \citep{hoerl1970ridge}, LASSO \citep{tibshirani1996regression} and elastic-net \citep{zou2005regularization} regressions.
 They make the estimation feasible for linear regressions by penalising the magnitude of the coefficients to downweight the variables that do not help in predicting.
 The strength of the penalties is tuned with a vector of hyperparameters.

-In the statistical learning literature, regression trees \citep{morgan1963problems, breiman1984classification, quinlan1986induction} are also used to explore high-dimensional datasets.
+This manuscript uses the notation $\vect{\gamma}$ to denote relevant vectors of hyperparameters.
+Regression trees \citep{morgan1963problems, breiman1984classification, quinlan1986induction} are a classical example from the machine learning literature.
 These techniques can handle non-linearities and complex data generating processes.
 However, they must be regulated via a range of penalties and stopping rules to perform well out-of-sample.
-This is again achieved using hyperparameters.
+This is again achieved using hyperparameters -- e.g., $\vect{\gamma} = (\text{max depth},\; \text{min number of observations per leaf})$.
 Large datasets are also commonly handled with Bayesian methods.
-In this literature, hyperparameters are necessary to define prior distributions \citep{gelman2014bayesian} and obtain parsimonious models with shrinkage techniques similar (or equivalent) to ridge and LASSO \citep{giannone2017economic}, and the elastic-net \citep{li2010bayesian}.

-Hyper-parameters are also crucial for low-dimensional problems.
-For example, hyperparameters such as the number of lags for autoregressive models are fundamental for structuring forecasting exercises.
+In this literature, hyperparameters are often necessary to define prior distributions \citep{gelman2014bayesian} and obtain parsimonious models with shrinkage techniques similar or equivalent to ridge and LASSO \citep{giannone2017economic}, and the elastic-net \citep{li2010bayesian}.
+Hyper-parameters are also crucial for classical problems.
+For example, hyperparameters such as the number of lags for autoregressive models are fundamental for structuring forecasting exercises -- e.g., $\vect{\gamma} = (\text{lags})$.